JulianRDev/To-Do-List-Express/README.md

-<h1 align="center"> Post Your Cats</h1>
+<h1 align="center"> To Do List</h1>

 <p align="center">
-  A web application uwhere you can post your cats to your page as you wish.
-Share your cats with the world and send some love!
+  A web application where users can add tasks to the to do list and once they are completed they may check it off to put a line through it.
+All tasks can be cleared when finished.
 </p>

 <img width="1333" alt="todolist" src="https://user-images.githubusercontent.com/102041426/171782371-7e77b315-7923-4c05-8845-079428af4774.png">